Highlife legend AB Crentsil is dead

 Source: www.ghanaweb.com

-Ghanaian Highlife legend, Alfred Benjamin Crentsil, professionally known as AB Crentsil has passed away at the age of 79 years.
+Ghanaian Highlife legend, Alfred Benjamin Crentsil, better known as AB Crentsil has passed away at the age of 79 years.

 "FAREWELL AB CRENSTIL.
 The original composer and singer of the famous and controversial songs, 'Moses and Atia', AB Crenstil, has died!
 He had a stint with a lot of bands before joining the Sweet Talks Band with Smart Nkansah and then his own band, Ahenfo.
 His hit songs, 'Juliana and Obi ba wiase', cannot be forgotten," the post read.